ModelEarth/localsite/start/steps/README.md

 	python -m http.server 8887
 -->

-The terminal is now dedicated to being your webroot for [http://localhost:8887](http://localhost:8887) To run further commands, open a new terminal window.
+The terminal is now dedicated to hosting your webroot for [http://localhost:8887](http://localhost:8887) To run further commands, open a new terminal window.

 Or you can use npx http-server, which [requires installing a local cert](../http-server).&nbsp; (Not recommended until we document.)

+**VS Code Issue to resolve** (use the http-server above for now):
+A redirect loop occurs when using VS Code's built-in live server extension.
+VS Code defaults to port 8000, but the port number might not be a factor.
+(You can comment our the localsite.js include, but you'll lose other filter functionality.)  &nbsp;Please help resolve.

-## Pull down repos to contribute.
+## Pull down repos to contribute

 If you're not planning to edit, you can simply view the content from the repos below at [model.earth](http://model.earth).